 Stunningly diverse, Malaysia is Southeast Asia’s shiny gem with hidden trails, full of surprises for holidays and adventure seekers.

-You’ll find a wide range of attractions from backpacking, jungle trekking, hiking, snorkeling, surfing, and diving off remote islands, a full cultural and gastronomic immersion in the colorful cultural heritage of the Baba Nyonya.
+You’ll find a wide range of attractions from backpacking, jungle trekking, hiking, snorkeling, surfing, diving off remote islands, a full cultural and gastronomic immersion in the colorful cultural heritage of the Baba Nyonya.

 Many of Malaysia’s highlights are perfect for family holidays and are easy to reach by rail or bus.

-You can easily spend a week traveling between the UNESCO-listed towns of Penang and Melaka, with stop in Ipoh and Kuala Lumpur midway.
+You can easily spend a week traveling between the UNESCO-listed towns of Penang and Melaka, with a stop in Ipoh and Kuala Lumpur midway.

 We want to help first-time travelers to Malaysia to get the most out of each of your trips.